Rays vs. Red Sox MLB Betting Odds, Trends & Prediction

 Rays vs. Red Sox MLB Betting Trends

-The total has gone UNDER in 5 of Tampa Bay’s last 7 games
+The total has gone UNDER in 14 of Boston’s last 15 games.

-The total has gone UNDER in 7 of Tampa Bay’s last 10 games against Boston
+Tampa Bay are 9-2 SU in their last 11 games against Boston.

-The total has gone UNDER in 8 of Boston’s last 11 games when playing at home against Tampa Bay
+The total has gone UNDER in 10 of Tampa Bay’s last 13 games played on a Thursday.

 Rays vs. Red Sox MLB BETTING PREDICTION

 Take Tampa Bay.
-Despite the loss last night, the Rays are still 22-8 in their last 30 games against the Red Sox and are 6-1 in their last seven games at Fenway Park.
-On the other side, the Red Sox have dropped 12 out of their last 15 divisional games.
+As previously mentioned, the Rays have had a ton of success in previous meetings with Boston.
+They’ve won 23 of their last 31 games against the Red Sox and are 7-1 in their last eight games when playing at Fenway Park.
+On the other side, the Red Sox are just 2-5 in their last seven games against an opponent from the American League and have dropped four out of their last five divisional games as well.